howtoscalenn/howtoscalenn.github.io/index.md

 ![scaling_vit_22b_paper_fig2](/assets/img/how_to_scale_cheatsheet/scaling_vit_22b_paper_fig2.png){: width="100%"}

 The key observation of this paper is that the L2 norm of logits before softmax (before Scaled Dot Product Attention (SDPA) and output head) is critical to prevent loss divergence.
-So they normalize some tensors to ensure logits don’t blow up—and it worked.
+So they normalize some tensors to ensure logits don’t blow up, and it worked.

 ![scaling_vit_22b_paper_fig1](/assets/img/how_to_scale_cheatsheet/scaling_vit_22b_paper_fig1.png){: width="100%"}